Problem 3.152 of Irodov

 .

-Bonus Problem: At what value of the resistance in the circuit shown below will the total resistance between points
+in the circuit shown below will the total resistance between points

 and